bkvaiude/gameofdice/README.md

 ```

-Game will commence on the enter key press
+    Game will commence on any key press
     - Each player need to score max.
-20 points
+36 points
     - If a player rolls the value "6" then they immediately get another chance to roll again and
     move ahead in the game.
     - If a player rolls the value "1" two consecutive times then they are forced to skip their next
     turn as a penalty.
-- User get 5 secs to roll the dice, after it is auto rolled by computer behalf of user
+    - Hit any key to roll the dice!

+    Press any key to start the game!

 ```